In the department of the Jura in Eastern France, along the banks of the river Doubs is a splendid town called Dole.

 Canals and bridges

-The town is also the birthplace to Louis Pasteur, who was born on December the 27th 1822, he is considered to be the father of Microbiology and many discovers such as the vaccination against rabies.
+The town is also the birthplace of Louis Pasteur, who was born on December the 27th 1822, he is considered to be the father of Microbiology and many discoveries such as the vaccination against rabies.
 (More information on Wiki)

-During World War II, Dole was in the “Zone Interdit”, the forbidden zone where no foreigners where allowed to enter, there was strong resistance activities in the surrounding area.
+During World War II, Dole was in the “Zone Interdit”, the forbidden zone where no foreigners were allowed to enter, there were strong resistance activities in the surrounding area.
 Attacks on trains, mines and factory fires continued until the liberation by US troops on the 9th September 1944.

 Self-drive boat holiday

-The canal connects the majestic rivers Rhine and the Rhone via the Saône river, this is an perfect destination or starting point for boating enthusiasts on self drive boats or barge rentals.
+The canal connects the majestic rivers Rhine and the Rhone via the Saône River, this is a perfect destination or starting point for boating enthusiasts on self-drive boats or barge rentals.
 The valley of the Doubs and the canal are more than 230 km in length and 114 locks to control the water flow and allow the boats to navigate.
-It is possible to from the North Sea and down to the Mediterranean ocean via this route.
+It is possible to from the North Sea and down to the Mediterranean Ocean via this route.

 Contact HotelsAfloat.com for information about rates and the choices of French barge and boat cruise holidays on all the canals and rivers.